 We will continue to take significant steps to make sure it is safe to be treated at our care facilities.
 Here are some of the key safety measures we are taking across our hospital system to ensure all patients and staff remain safe:

-- Patients with COVID-like respiratory symptoms (cough, shortness of breath) are treated in one area of our ER, while patients with non-COVID complaints (lacerations, abdominal pain, stroke or heart attack symptoms) are cared for in a separate area of the ER.
+- Patients with COVID-like respiratory symptoms (cough, shortness of breath) are treated in one area of our Emergency Services departments, while patients with non-COVID complaints (lacerations, abdominal pain, stroke or heart attack symptoms) are cared for in a separate area of the Emergency Services department.

 - Suspected COVID patients are placed in a negative airflow room to separate airflow in the hospital.